phantomdiorama/writingvim/README.md

 - [LaTex](https://en.wikipedia.org/wiki/LaTeX) is the grandma of markup languages.
 Big and intimidating.
 Used in academia.
 A little beyond the scope for us.
 - [Typst](https://github.com/typst/typst) Typst is a new markup-based typesetting system that is designed to be “as powerful as LaTeX while being much easier to learn and use” :eyes:
 - [txt2tags](https://txt2tags.org/) super minimal markup language :eyes:
+- [reStructuredText](https://docutils.sourceforge.io/rst.html) perhaps markdown’s main rival

 ## plugins for writing

 Vanilla Vim is more than capable.
 However, you may want to customise it to make it fit better into your workflow.
 Check the documentation for options you may want to enable, and then check out Vim’s vast plugin ecosystem.
 This second step is optional.

 - [abolish](https://github.com/tpope/vim-abolish).
 Fancy find and replace :+1:
 - [ditto](https://github.com/dbmrq/vim-ditto).
 Stop repeating yourself.